 Thirteen third graders from Shinryu Elementary School sowed cherry blossom seeds as part of the "2025 Cherry Blossom Growing Experiential Learning" program.

-The work entails harvesting the fruit from the cherry trees, washing them with water, removing the seeds, and planting them in the fields.
-The seedlings sprout and grow, and three years later, when the sixth graders graduate, the grown cherry trees are planted as a graduation commemoration event.
+The work involves collecting the fruit from the cherry trees, washing them, removing the seeds, and planting them in the fields.
+The seedlings germinate, and three years later, when the sixth graders graduate, the fully grown cherry trees are planted as a graduation commemoration event.

-Ten years after graduation, by the time our children turn 20, the cherry blossoms will begin to bloom.
-What a wonderful blessing it will be to visit our hometown of Hokuryu on our Coming of Age Day and admire the cherry blossoms that have grown and bloomed on the cherry trees we planted.
+Ten years after graduation, when our children turn 20, the cherry blossoms will begin to bloom.
+What a wonderful and blessed thing it will be to be able to visit our hometown of Hokuryu Town on our Coming of Age Day and admire the blossoms that have grown and bloomed on the cherry trees we planted.

-The "cherry blossom growing experiential learning" program began as part of the comprehensive studies classes at Shinryu Elementary School, and this year marks its 10th anniversary.
+The "Cherry Blossom Growing Experiential Learning" program began as part of the comprehensive learning classes at Shinryu Elementary School and this year marks its 10th anniversary.

-The experiential learning is being supervised by Takebayashi Hitoshi, representative director and chairman of the Kita Sorachi Forestry Association, and Shibasaki Kazuo, a forestry instructor who belongs to the Sorachi District Forestry Instructor Liaison Council.
+The experiential learning experience will be led by Takebayashi Hitoshi, representative director and chairman of the Kita Sorachi Forestry Association, and Shibasaki Kazuo, a forestry instructor who belongs to the Sorachi District Forestry Instructor Liaison Council.

 Takebayashi, Shibasaki, and Kato